Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Source: Johnny Cupcakes

-What started out as a funny nickname turned into a successful business when Johnny “Cupcakes” Earle decided to put the now iconic cupcake and crossbones logo on a t-shirt.
+What started as a funny nickname became a successful business when Johnny “Cupcakes” Earle put the now iconic cupcake and crossbones logo on a t-shirt.
 His brand stands out from the crowd by being the first-ever t-shirt bakery.
 The brick-and-mortar stores look and smell like bake shops, but they only sell clothing (which is a lot healthier, Johnny adds).

 Starting your own streetwear brand can be a fun and exciting endeavor that could turn into a profitable business.
 Of course, as with anything worthwhile, it takes time, patience, and consistency.
 Remember to use all the free tools at your disposal for designing, advertising, and conducting your market research.

-Plus, you get to choose how your apparel is produced and how much to spend on your virtual storefront.
-With the print-on-demand dropshipping model, you can launch your business with no money or inventory.
-This means you can experiment with different designs until you find the one (or more) that people like.
+Plus, you can choose how your apparel is produced and how much to spend on your virtual storefront.
+The print-on-demand dropshipping model allows you to launch your business without money or inventory.
+This means you can experiment with different designs until you find the one (or more) people like.

 So, get out there, find your audience, build a brand image, and start selling your clothing line with your custom prints and logo.
-There’s no better time than now to enter the streetwear world.
+There’s no better time than now to enter the world of streetwear.

 Read next: